2001-Tue Feb 28 10:15:20 MST 2017

 Vetstreet does not provide medical advice, diagnosis, or treatment.
 See Additional Information ›

-Traveling with your dog has many benefits: You don’t have to hire a pet sitter, you know your pet is in good hands (yours) and, most important, you get to have your friend along on your adventures!
+dog has many benefits: You don’t have to hire a pet sitter, you know your pet is in good hands (yours) and, most important, you get to have your friend along on your adventures!

 traveling with your canine can also create stress for you and your dog.
 Fortunately, proper planning and appropriate expectations can help you manage anxiety.
 Here are some things to keep in mind when you and your dog travel by train, plane or automobile.